meppe/ros-ort/README.md

 2. Run ros nodes.
 You can run all required nodes automatically by running ```./run_nico_detection.sh```.
 This script essentially starts the following scripts below:

-	1. ROS core
-		The ROS core node.
-Start by running the script ```./run_roscore.sh```
+	1. ROS core -- The ROS core node is started by running the script ```./run_roscore.sh```

+	2. Video stream --
+		Starts the video stream .
+Started by ```run_video_stream.sh```.
+By default, it reads from ``/dev/video0`` and publishes `/frcnn_input/camera_raw`.
+Inspect the script to understand streaming from a video file or streaming from another video source.

-	2. Video preview
+	3. Video preview --
 		This is optional and opens a window that shows the original input video stream.
-Start by running the script ```./run_video_view.sh```.
+It is started with the script ```./run_video_view.sh```.
 It will subscribe to the topic frcnn_input/camera_raw.

-	3. Object detection
+	4. Object detection --
 		This runs the Faster-RCNN-based object detection.
-Start by running the script ```./run_frcnn_detect.sh``` for CPU use or ```./run_frcnn_detect.sh --gpu``` for running it on your GPU.
-It will subscribe to the topic /frcnn_input/camera_raw, and it will publish the topic /frcnn/bb for the bounding box information and the topic /frcnn/bb_img to re-publish those video frames from the input stream which haven been processed.
+It is started by running the script ```./run_frcnn_detect.sh``` for CPU use or ```./run_frcnn_detect.sh --gpu``` for running it on your GPU.
+It subscribes to the topic `/frcnn_input/camera_raw`, and it will publish the topic `/frcnn/bb` for the bounding box information and the topic `/frcnn/bb_img` to re-publish those video frames from the input stream which haven been processed.
 The frequency depends on the processing speed.
-Without a GPU around 0.1 -- 0.2 Hz.
+Without a GPU around 0.1 -- 0.2 Hz, and with a NVIDIA Titan GPU around 5 Hz.

-	4. Object tracking
-		This runs the tracking.
-It clusters the bounding boxes delivered by the detector (subscribes to topics /frcnn/bb and /frcnn/bb_img) and assigns labels.
+	5. Object tracking -- Started via ```run_frcnn_track.sh```.
+It clusters the bounding boxes delivered by the detector (subscribes to topics `/frcnn/bb` and `/frcnn/bb_img`) and assigns labels.
 The results are published on topic /frcnn/bb_img_tracking.
-		To run the node do ```run_frcnn_track.sh```.

-	5. Tracking preview
+	6. Tracking preview --
 		This opens a window to show the tracking result.
-It subscribes to topic /frcnn/bb_img_tracking.
-To run the node do ```run_video_stream.sh```
+It subscribes to topic `/frcnn/bb_img_tracking`.
+It is started with ```run_video_tracking_view.sh```

-	6. Text interface
+	7. Text interface --
 		The script ```./run_txt_interface.sh```  opens the text interface, where you can modify where image files are stored, which objects are to be detected, and whether masking is applied.
 It should be self-explanatory.

 ## Interfacing with the object detection